Coast-to-coast: San Francisco to Savannah (Part 11)

 Coast-to-coast: San Francisco to Savannah (Part 14)

-April 14, 2024 Coast-to-coast: San Francisco to Savannah (Part 14) By Simon J. Lau Today, we made it to Savannah!
+Today, we made it to Savannah!
 Established in 1733, it holds a distinguished position in American history.
 As one of the earliest colonial settlements in the Thirteen Colonies, Savannah played crucial roles during the Revolutionary War and the Civil War.
 Its strategic location as a port city made it a coveted prize for both British and American forces.
-The Siege of Savannah in 1779, during the […]
+The Siege of Savannah in 1779, during the Revolutionary War, saw a failed attempt by American and French forces to retake the city from the British.
+In the Civil War, Savannah served as a vital Confederate stronghold until its capture by Union General William T. Sherman in 1864, marking a turning point in the conflict.

 Continue Reading